Skip to main content

 Vitamin D

 Vitamin D is a hormone produced by sunlight on the skin.
-It controls your body's use of calcium and is an important player in bone building.11 A lack of adequate vitamin D results in rickets, a serious childhood bone problem.
+It controls your body's use of calcium and is an important player in bone building.5 A lack of adequate vitamin D results in rickets, a serious childhood bone problem.
 Avoiding rickets is as easy as getting a short daylight walk on most days or having a bowl of cereal with fortified soy or rice milk for breakfast.
 About 15 minutes of sunlight each day normally produces all the vitamin D your child needs.
 If your family gets little or no sun exposure, you can include any common multivitamin or a serving of a vitamin D-fortified food in your daily routine.
 Consuming too much causes problems, so be sure not to overdo it.

 Calcium from Plant Sources

 Children and adults lose calcium from the body every day, so we need to replenish it.
 Healthful calcium sources are “beans and greens.”
 Broccoli, Brussels sprouts, collards, kale, mustard greens, turnip greens, and others are loaded with highly absorbable calcium and a host of other important nutrients.
-While these foods have a smaller amount of calcium per serving compared to dairy products, they have more calcium per calorie, and the calcium they contain is absorbed nearly twice as well as the calcium in cow's milk.12
+While these foods have a smaller amount of calcium per serving compared with dairy products, they have more calcium per calorie, and the calcium they contain is absorbed nearly twice as well as the calcium in cow's milk.6

 Avoiding Excess Bone Loss